Migraine Is An Invisible Illness

 Preventative Migraine & Light Sensitivity Tools

 Using Avulux migraine glasses in the workplace aligns with proactively and effectively managing light as a migraine trigger in the workplace.
 Technology has allowed our workforce and our society to continue working through a global pandemic.
 The downside is that we’re glued to our screens now, more than ever.
 Our computers, phones, televisions, and sometimes even your local restaurant’s menu are consistently there to light up your day, unfortunately.
 For someone with migraine, light is a migraine trigger and we can’t escape all of it in our digital working world (read more about the science behind light and migraine here).

-Avulux migraine glasses function to absorb and prevent the most harmful migraine-inducing light from both natural and synthetic light sources from entering your eyes.
-It effectively helps manage light sensitivity and its associated symptoms.
+Avulux migraine glasses function to absorb and prevent the most harmful light from both natural and synthetic light sources from entering your eyes.
+It effectively helps manage light and its impact.
 Avulux is evidence-based and is classified as a Class I medical device in Canada, the U.K., and the E.U.

 You’ll have to strategize to proactively manage employee health.
 It’s likely that a mixture of tools and solutions will be the key to success.
 The numbers and societal sentiment have spoken: an investment in your workforce is an investment in growth, wellbeing, happiness, and success.